 22. How did Pinterest gain initial traction? – The top answer says that the main reasons behind Pinterest’s initial traction are: It has attracted the design community and has built in mechanisms to help it spread further, a focus on community & having quality content.

-23. How did Pinterest grow by 4000% in a year? – Highlights the tools that Pinterest has to increase their viral coefficient.
+23. How Pinterest Grew From 3,000 to 73 Million Users – Highlights the tools that Pinterest has to increase their growth.

 25. Now Pulling In More Pageviews Than Etsy; Grew 2,000% From June-November 2011 – A comparison of Pinterest and Etsy, both successful companies in their own right.